-Shippers, however, expressed concerns about the limited supply of new fuel sources that can result in a price risings.
-Marine consultants note that switching to marine gas oil is a pretty costly solution that will probably be followed by serious increase in freight rates.
+Shippers, however, expressed concerns about the limited supply of new fuel sources that can result in price risings.
+Marine consultants note that switching to marine gas oil is a pretty costly solution that will probably be followed by a serious increase in freight rates.

 It also was noted that ships can keep on using cheap high-sulfur fuel oil if they install emission abatement technology or scrubbers.
-However, the majority of shipping companies and providers won’t be able to do so in time, as the 2020 deadline gets closer and the equipment itself is expensive.
+However, the majority of vehicle transportation companies and providers won’t be able to do so in time, as the 2020 deadline gets closer and the equipment itself is expensive.
 For many carriers, outfitting older vessels with scrubbers simply isn’t worth the cost.

 Will that influence EasyHaul customers?